vaporised/str-instability/README.md

 ## str_disease_trios.csv
 This file contains the extracted genotypes for all 71 pathogenic loci across all related 1000 Genomes Project (1KG) individuals.
 A '0' in the `FatherID` and `MotherID` columns means the parent's data is not in 1KG.
-A '1' in `Sex` is male, `2` for female.
+A '1' in `Sex` is male, '2' for female.

 ## return_transmissions.R
-An algorithm that returns the most likely transmissions of (parent allele ? -> child allele 1) + (parent allele ? -> child allele 2).
-This algorithm optimises based on minimum repeat length changes from parent to child.
-However it will always prioritise stable transmissions.
+An algorithm that returns the most likely inherited parental STR alleles for a trio.
+This is returned as a list of two vectors, where each vector represents the transmission of an STR allele to the child.
+The first vector is the maternal transmission and the second is the paternal transmission.
+It takes 3 vectors as input that represent the genotypes of the trio members (in repeat units), in the order of mother, father, and child.
+This supports the different inheritance patterns of loci on the X chromosome.
+This algorithm optimises based on a least-euclidean distance method to minimise the repeat magnitude changes from parent to child.
+However, it will always prioritise stable transmissions before a lower average repeat magnitude change.

 Takes 3 vectors each containing the 2 alleles (repeat lengths) in the trio member for any locus.